morgwai/tpbat-utils-acpi/README.md

 battery-charge-levels
 ---------------------
 Contains "normal" battery charge thresholds.
 This file should be placed in /etc/ folder and may be edited to change what "normal" means.
 By default it contains vaules that help to prelong li-ion battery life.
+See <http://www.thinkwiki.org/wiki/Maintenance#Battery_treatment> for details and values sane for other types of batteries.

 battery-get-charge-levels
 -------------------------